 Primarily our Pupil Premium children will be targeted for these clubs in order to develop their fitness, stamina and good health.

 In addition to this the school website will signpost parents to sport based clubs in the local community to enable the children to access these.

-At present our after school clubs are run by DP Sports, ASM and Jags Dance
+At present our after-school clubs are run by the following providers Jags Dance Club and Dale Preston (Sports Club)